 What kind of career support or career placement does the program offer?

-You may also want to research professionals in your industry to learn about their educational backgrounds.
+You may also want to research leaders and peers working in your industry to learn about their educational backgrounds.
 Pay attention to whether most hold an MA or an MS and the subject they studied.